 - Allow candidates or his/her representative the right to be present at the counting of the ballots.

 - Deliver to the General Manager for safekeeping for a period of one year, all Return Envelopes and Written Ballots.

-- Ensure that all actions taken shall be taken in such a manner that the vote of any Voting Member shall not be disclosed to anyone, including the members of the Tellers Committee.
+- Ensure that all actions taken shall be taken in such a manner that the vote of any Voting Member shall not be disclosed to anyone, including the members of the Tellers Commission.

 GENERAL MANAGER’S DUTIES: